SaarthakSharma-906/background_removal/README.md

 ```

 ## Usage Guide
+1. Create and configure your `.env` file with AWS credentials as mentioned above.

-1. Start the API server:
+2. Start the API server:
    ```bash
    uvicorn main:app --reload
    ```

-2. Send a POST request to `/remove_background` with a JSON body containing the image URL and bounding box coordinates.
+3. Send a POST request to `/remove_background` with a JSON body containing the image URL and bounding box coordinates.

-3. Retrieve the processed image URL from the API response.
+4. Retrieve the processed image URL from the API response.

+---

 ## Contact
-For inquiries or support, please contact Saarthak Sharma, Raj Krishna , Naman Gupta and Sanskriti Goyal at 21ume043@lnmiit.ac.in.
+For inquiries or support, please contact Saarthak Sharma, Raj Krishna, Naman Gupta, and Sanskriti Goyal at **21ume043@lnmiit.ac.in**.